Affordability for Missourians

 *Bright Flight and CAFNR Award may be combined with other awards.

 Unless noted, all scholarships/fee reductions require recipients to enroll at Mizzou the first semester after high school graduation.
 Some scholarships/fee reductions are subject to change without notice.
 They are not to be regarded as offers to contract.
 Financial aid awards from all sources (federal, state, institutional or private aid) may not exceed the annual cost of attendance assigned by MU.
+Scholarships are only applicable to the fall and spring semesters; therefore, students cannot receive these awards in the summer semester.
+Students starting in the middle of the academic year (Spring term) will receive half of the scholarship award for their first term of entry.

 See MoreAll scholarships for Missourians